Do you always get confused by the difference between calligraphy, hand lettering, and typography?

 Calligraphy was done using a reed pen (an instrument made by cutting and shaping a single length of bamboo).

-Arabic calligraphy, which is also known as "Islamic calligraphy," had a very important role in Islamic culture.
+Arabic calligraphy, also known as "Islamic calligraphy," had a significant role in Islamic culture.

 The best example is engravings and writings on the walls of a mosque.